CS-1030-Hadzik/adventure-game-Tekoda907/README.md

 ## this game was created by takoda english

-## this is a texted base adventure game
+## this is a text base adventure game